Spwche/SunCheats/README.md

 ## SunCheats Client

-Suncheats is a free hacked client using on Rise Client and SonOyuncu Client.
+Suncheats is a free hacked client using on RiseClient and SonOyuncu Client.
 With our software, you will be unfair advantage to other players.

 ## Features in the Software:
 Left & Right Clicker \